idio-lang/DIPS/source/implementing-idio/virtual-machine/register-machine.rst

 I suppose it's not impossible to get a wrong but valid value for ``RETURN`` off the stack and things will stagger along unexpectedly.
-I'm not sure it's possible to identify such a situation.
+I'm not sure it's possible to identify such a situation and it sounds like we're into the same sorts of scenarios that real-world programs face with stack overflows, buffer overruns etc..

+.. _prologue:

 Prologue
 ^^^^^^^^